Ergon-moe/Bitcoin-Static/contrib/README.md

 Notes on getting Gitian builds up and running using KVM.

 ### [Gitian-keys](gitian-signing/)
-PGP keys used for signing Bitcoin Cash Node [Gitian release](../doc/release-process.md) results.
+PGP keys used for signing Bitcoin Static [Gitian release](../doc/release-process.md) results.

 ### [MacDeploy](macdeploy/) ###
 Scripts and notes for Mac builds.